Silhouette Help & FAQ

 These are files, not fonts.
 Fonts get installed onto a computer, while files do not.
 Instead of trying to install, you will want to open the file from within your program.
 File>Open is the method you should use for Silhouette (or you can also drag and drop).
 See our Guide to opening files in Silhouette for more detailed information.

 8. Why do I get an error that my program does not support the file when I try to open a file in Silhouette Studio?

 Most likely you are trying to open an incorrect file type for your software.
-Remember, SVG files cannot be opened in the free basic edition of studio, so try the DXF file instead.
-If you have Designer Edition and you still are getting this error, double check that your license is still activated.
-Open up Silhouette Studio, and in the upper left hand corner, it will say “Silhouette Studio Designer Edition: [Insert File Name].”
+Remember, SVG files cannot be opened in the free basic edition of the studio, so try the DXF file instead.
+If you have Designer Edition and you still are getting this error, double-check that your license is still activated.
+Open up Silhouette Studio, and in the upper left-hand corner, it will say “Silhouette Studio Designer Edition: [Insert File Name].”
 Sometimes your Designer Edition will deactivate.
 It has happened to me on three occasions!

 For more information our guide on Error Support Guide for Silhouette Studio here

 9. When I try to open a file, Silhouette is telling me the file is corrupt.